muhanabegum/IrisFlowersDataset/README.md

 # IrisFlowersDataset
-Learning data visualization and statistical summaries using the iris flowers dataset online using Jupyter Notebooks.
+Learning data visualization and statistical summaries using the iris flowers dataset online using Jupyter Notebooks and Machine Learning Mastery's tutorial.

 Run the code in a Jupyter Notebook to see the data analysis and charts.